warmachine028/Better-Calculator/README.md

 - This is my first Project in github.

+- Im trying to put all mu dedication into it.

-- It's a wonderful calculator which is fully feature packed.
+- It's a wonderfully fully feature packed calculator.

 - This is a completely new concept.

-- Please contribute to it 🙏 and show me how to imporve my github skills and update this project. :)
+- Please contribute to it and show me how to imporve my github skills.

-- Please find issues and suggest changes.
+- Find issues and suggest changes.

 ---